HIV/AIDS Volunteer Projects in Ghana

 This project will often be emotionally demanding, but as a volunteer you will be working towards a very worthwhile goal and will work alongside some inspiring people.

-You can join the HIV/AIDS project in Ghana for two or three weeks if you don't have time to join us for four weeks or more.
-This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
-Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.
+You can join the HIV/AIDS project in Ghana for one, two or three weeks if you don't have time to join us for four weeks or more.
+This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer Although you will gain a valuable cultural insight and work within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.